Chris Eyre: Breakthrough

 In 1998, Chris Eyre worked on two film projects.
 His first release was Things We Do (1998).
-His debut film, Smoke Signals (1998), won the Sundance Film Festival Filmmakers Trophy and the Audience Award.
+Eyre's breakthrough came with his direction of Smoke Signals (1998), a film developed from a Sundance directing workshop and later bought by Miramar Films.
+Winning the Sundance Film Festival Filmmakers Trophy and the Audience Award, the film was noted for being the first nationally distributed feature film directed, written, co-produced, and prominently featuring American Indian actors.
 It also won "Best Film" honors at the 1998 American Indian Film Festival.
+Eyre described Smoke Signals as a film about the universal theme of forgiveness, which he believed would resonate with audiences for years.